 In World War 2 the prison became a British Military Prison and was then taken over by the US army.
 Hundreds of US servicemen were imprisoned here.
 18 US soldiers were killed either by firing squad or hanging during this time.

-After the war, the prison one again held civilians.
+After the war, the prison once again held civilians.
 At one time the Krays were held here.
 It finally closed its doors on 18th March 2013.

 Today the prison is a historical tourist attraction.
 Take a guided tour with a knowledgeable guide.
 Or spend a night behind bars.
 There is an opportunity to spend 12 hours in a cell of your own!
-If you’re interested in paranormal activity, Shepton Mallet is said to be haunted and another event that takes place here are paranormal investigations.
+If you’re interested in paranormal activity, Shepton Mallet is said to be haunted and paranormal investigations also take place here.

 The museum today is built on the original site.
 Just one wall remains from the original prison.